vp5h/VidTube/README.md

 # VidTube

-A video app done with youtube Api V3
+A video that levrages youtube dataV3 Api to Show Videos, Chnannels, Searches and Logged users Subscriptions and can add comments

 ## Features